2025 Nepalese Gen Z protests: Interim government response

-According to officials from Sushila Karki's interim government, any family who lost a member in the protests would receive monetary compensation of 1 million Nepalese rupees, maximum amount allowed by the law (equivalent to about as of September 2025).
+According to officials from Sushila Karki's interim government, any family who lost a member in the protests would receive monetary compensation of 1 million Nepalese rupees (equivalent to about as of September 2025), the maximum amount allowed by the law.
 Those who were injured during the protests would also be compensated.
 At the same meeting, she called out for unity in order to rebuild the country.

 The day Karki took office, on 14 September, she "urged calm and cooperation to rebuild" following the protests.
 She also condemned the destruction caused by protests and claimed that some of the arson was premeditated.
 She also criticised those who caused damage and pledged to investigate conspiracies behind the violence, intending to spare nobody.
 Karki said that she would remain in power for no more than six months.